telerik/kendo-ui-builder/docs/views/index.md

 <div class="row separator-bottom">
 <div class="col-md-4 card-list-info">
     <h2>User-Defined</h2>
-    <p>In the Builder, the user-defined view is the Blank view.</p> <p>The Blank view enables you to meet more complex project requirements and is based on the Bootstrap fluid grid system.
-This means that by dragging and dropping rows and columns you can customize its layout and also add, edit, and delete built-in and custom components.</p>
+    <p>In the Builder, the user-defined view is the Blank view.
+The Blank view enables you to meet more complex project requirements and is based on the Bootstrap fluid grid system.</p> <p>This means that by dragging and dropping rows and columns you can customize its layout and also add, edit, and delete built-in and custom components.</p>
 </div>
 <div class="col-md-8">
     <ul class="card-list row">